The information below applies to Physician Assistants only.

 The requirements for this license type are provided in the following section(s).

 In addition to submitting the application and fee in DELPROS, you must:

 - Complete the one-hour Mandatory Course training on Delaware law, regulation and programs on prescribing and distribution of controlled substances.

-- If you have only one supervising physician and the supervisory relationship terminates, your CSR becomes null and void.
+- If you have only one collaborating physician and the collaborating relationship terminates, your CSR becomes null and void.
 You must notify the Office of Controlled Substances and return your certificate.

-- If your supervising Physician(s) changes—including new/additional supervisors or departing supervisors—you must file a Physician Assistant Application for Prescriptive Authority form to report the change.
-For example, if you already hold a Delaware CSR and you take a second job at another Delaware practice where you will prescribe (but not store/dispense) controlled substances, you must report your supervising physician at the new job even though you do not need another Delaware CSR in this situation.
+- If your collaborating Physician(s) changes—including new/additional collaborators or departing collaborators—you must submit a Collaborating Physician Change service request to report the change.
+For example, if you already hold a Delaware CSR and you take a second job at another Delaware practice where you will prescribe (but not store/dispense) controlled substances, you must report your collaborating physician at the new job even though you do not need another Delaware CSR in this situation.